Book coaching with Belinda Pollard

 - Honours Degree in Theology (Moore Theological College, Sydney)

 - Fiction – most genres but especially mystery, thriller, fantasy, romance and women’s fiction

 - Memoir, especially inspirational life stories

-- Christian books and mainstream books with a Christian worldview – both fiction and non-fiction.
-My second degree is in Christian theology.
+- Christian books and secular books with a Christian worldview – both fiction and non-fiction.
+(My second degree is in Christian theology.)